-Short for human chorionic gonadotropin, hCG (also known as beta hCG) is a hormone produced by the outer layer of an early-pregnancy and pre-embryo structure called the blastocyst.
-This outer layer (named the trophoblast) provides the embryo with nutrients and later forms part of the placenta and fetal membranes, says Julia Kfouri, a maternal fetal medicine specialist at Mount Sinai Hospital and an assistant professor in the department of obstetrics and gynaecology at the University of Toronto.
+Short for human chorionic gonadotropin, hCG is a hormone produced by the outer layer of an early-pregnancy and pre-embryo structure called the blastocyst.
+It's a crucial part of early pregnancy—this outer layer (called the trophoblast) provides the embryo with nutrients and later forms part of the placenta and fetal membranes, says Julia Kfouri, a maternal fetal medicine specialist at Mount Sinai Hospital and an assistant professor in the department of obstetrics and gynaecology at the University of Toronto.

 Normal hCG levels vary widely among women, but healthcare practitioners still use the measurement as an indicator of approximate gestational age.
 In a healthy pregnancy, hCG levels will increase at least 50 percent every 48 hours, though it is more common for them to double every 48 hours.
 They typically peak at around 10 weeks.
-See below for the range of expected levels.

 Low hCG levels can simply be a sign of a very early pregnancy, but if they fail to increase a few days later, they could suggest an ectopic pregnancy.
 However, you would only know if your hCG levels fail to increase if you take a blood test and follow it up with a second blood test a few days later.
 They could also mean that a miscarriage has taken place.
 “If someone has a correct beta hCG rise early in the pregnancy and experiences vaginal bleeding at 10 or 11 weeks, the first thing we would do is request an ultrasound to characterize the pregnancy,” says Kfouri.